Budapestby VisitCity Guides

 Mineral-rich thermal waters offer natural healing at Budapest's prestigious spa hotels

-Contemporary Luxury and Innovative Design
+Modern Luxury and Cool Design

 Minimalist spa treatment room with massage table, amber bottles and white towels